BootstrapCMS/CMS/README.md

   * Composer: `composer create-project graham-campbell/bootstrap-cms --prefer-dist`
 2. From a command line open in the folder, run `composer install`.
 3. Enter your database details into `app/config/databse.php`.
-4. You can run `php artisan app:install` to setup and seed your database.
+4. Run `php artisan app:install` to setup and seed your database.
-  * Make sure you setup your database config in database.php.
+5. You will need to enter your mail server details into `app/config/mail.php`.
+  * You can disable verification emails on registration in `app/config/cms.php`
+  * Mail is still required for other functions like password resets
+  * I'd recommend queuing email sending for greater performance (see below)
-5. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
+6. Finally, setup an [Apache VirtualHost](http://httpd.apache.org/docs/current/vhosts/examples.html) to point to the "public" folder.
   * For development, you can simply run `php artisan serve`
-6. Additionally, you may to setup queuing and/or caching (see below).
+7. Additionally, you may to setup some of Bootstrap CMS's other features (see below).
+  * Some things, like caching and queuing, are disabled out of the box
+  * This is to allow Bootstrap CMS to work with minimal setup

-## Getting Queuing Working
+## Setting Up Queuing

 Note that `beanstalkd` requires a local server, while `sqs` and `iron` are cloud based.